cheshyre/Font-Keyword-Manager/README.md

 # Font-Keyword-Manager
 This is a simple font management command line utility to associate fonts with keywords, so that later you can search for fonts based on a set of keywords.
-It works with both Python 2 and Python 3 but, because of how the data is saved (using pickle), Python 2 cannot read any data written by Python 3.
+It works with both Python 2 and Python 3.
+Data is stored in the form of a JSON array, so theoretically it could be usable by other utilities.

 ## Setup
 No installation necessary.
 You may want to add whatever directory you save it in to your PATH for ease of use.